sravivarmanvce/temp/exampleSite/content/english/pages/submission.md

 Also, note that the (ICSGET) team takes care of plagiarism (even self-plagiarism) as serious professional misconduct.
 All papers will be screened for plagiarism, and the (ICSGET) team will reject them in case there exists significant overlap with the previously published papers/papers.

 ## Template (for papers)
-We recommend authors use WORD or LaTeX template (Latex, however, is preferred).
+We recommend authors use WORD template.
 It is planned to publish the proceedings with **"E3S Web of Conferences” (final approval pending)**.
 {{< image src="images/e3s.png" caption="" alt="alter-text" height="" width="" position="center" command="fill" option="q100" class="img-fluid" title="image title"  webp="false" >}}

+MS Word Template link: https://www.webofconferences.org/doc_journal/instructions/woc_2col.doc

 ## Submission guidelines
 Three different types of submissions are expected: 1) regular paper, 2) invited paper, and 3) position paper.